ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13_The-Snowball-Effect/index.md

 title: The Snowball Effect
 author: Katherine MacLean
 issue: Issue Zero, September 2021
-description: Wilton Caswell, Ph.D., was head of my Sociology Department, and right then he was mad enough to chew nails.
+description: "&quot;All right,&quot; I said, &quot;what <i>is</i> sociology good for?&quot; <p>Wilton Caswell, Ph.D., was head of my Sociology Department, and right then he was mad enough to chew nails.
 On the office wall behind him were three or four framed documents in Latin that were supposed to be signs of great learning, but I didn't care at that moment if he papered the walls with his degrees.
 I had been appointed dean and president to see to it that the university made money.
-I had a job to do, and I meant to do it. <p>He bit off each word with great restraint.
-"Sociology is the study of social institutions, Mr. Halloway."</p> <p>I tried to make him understand my position.
-"Look, it's the big-money men who are supposed to be contributing to the support of this college.
+I had a job to do, and I meant to do it. </p><p>He bit off each word with great restraint. &quot;Sociology is the study of social institutions, Mr. Halloway.&quot;</p> <p>I tried to make him understand my position. &quot;Look, it's the big-money men who are supposed to be contributing to the support of this college.
 To them, sociology sounds like socialism—nothing can sound worse than that—and an institution is where they put Aunt Maggy when she began collecting Wheaties in a stamp album.
 We can't appeal to them that way.
-Come on now."
-I smiled condescendingly, knowing it would irritate him.
-"What are you doing that's worth anything?"</p> <a href="https://www.havenquarterly.com/the-snowball-effect">
+Come on now.&quot; I smiled condescendingly, knowing it would irritate him. &quot;What are you doing that's worth anything?&quot;</p>"
-shortdescription: Wilton Caswell, Ph.D., was head of my Sociology Department, and right then he was mad enough to chew nails.
+shortdescription: "&quot;All right,&quot; I said, &quot;what <i>is</i> sociology good for?&quot; <p>Wilton Caswell, Ph.D., was head of my Sociology Department, and right then he was mad enough to chew nails.
 On the office wall behind him were three or four framed documents in Latin that were supposed to be signs of great learning, but I didn't care at that moment if he papered the walls with his degrees.
 I had been appointed dean and president to see to it that the university made money.
-I had a job to do, and I meant to do it. <a href="https://www.havenquarterly.com/malingering-fingers/">
+I had a job to do, and I meant to do it.</p>"
 category: FICTION
 cover: cover.jpg
 currentcover: CurrentCover.jpg